JOVE Video Publication

 This 40 second video shows some of the common problems that can occur with the orientation of the coil.
 It’s important to keep a consistent coil position and orientation, with the center of the coil flat against the patient’s head.

-Coil Angle Tips
+Coil Angle and Orientation Tips

 MEGA-TMS Traces Viewing Options